 As we go through the project, I find I usually need to make myself a few notes on things I need to change or additional supplies I need to buy.
 I pencil those notes right on to my master art document and follow up on them right away.

-The day before community day, I look at my master art document and move any supplies I said I’d bring into my CC bag.
-My bag is the standard $2 CC grocery bag and it usually fits all the science and art supplies.
+The day before community day, I look at my master art document and move any supplies I said I’d bring into my bag (a standard $2 grocery bag).
+It usually fits all the science and art supplies.
 There’s usually still room for whatever Directer stuff I’m bringing for opening meeting too.

 The binder also has a rotation schedule written out on the front so any mom can help move supplies between classrooms.

 I’ve found this is the least stressful way I can prep and still keep supply costs low.

 That’s it!
 I’d LOVE to see how you organize your supplies!
 Comment here and/or post a photo tagged @ridgelightranch on facebook, instagram, or twitter!